Alhasbary/CTA/README.md

 ### Create a Custom mini-ChEMBL SQLite Database.

 Create a custom mini-ChEMBL SQLite database tailored to fulfill specific application requirements.
 In our case, it significantly reduces the storage size from 22.4 GB (ChEMBL32) to just 714 MB.
-***This step was performed in advance using the default parameter values and does not need to be rerun unless users wish to change the default parameter options or use different version of ChEMBL database.***

 - Inputs:
    - data: Full path to the ChEMBL dataset [Required].